raml2html/raml2html/README.md

 ```

 ## To do
-This project is in a very early stage, with plenty left to do:
+This project is still very much a work in progress, but the output is quite useable already.

+* Template options (for example to turn off side bar navigation)
-* Finish HTML output, currently there a lot missing (request, response, headers, etc)
+* Finish HTML output, currently there's still a lot missing (like headers) and a bit messy (need to hide empty tabs)
-* Better error checking
+* Different templates (for example render to Markdown to create awesome README's)

 ## Example output